Promotion and Tenure

 DATE OF LAST REVIEW:

-Ensure an understanding of both TTU and College standards and procedures concerning promotion and tenure.
+Ensure an understanding of both TTU and College of Human Sciences standards and procedures concerning promotion and tenure.

 The policies and procedures of the College of Human Sciences function within the context of the larger institution and are designed to advance the overall mission of the university.
-Should conflict occur between the policies of the college and those of the institution, the operating policies and procedures of the university shall take precedent.
+Should conflict occur between the policies of the college and those of the institution, the operating policies and procedures of the university (OP 32.01 and OP 32.02) shall take precedent.

 Texas Tech University is a comprehensive University with academic programs at both the undergraduate and the graduate levels.
-It is essential that its faculty be dedicated to achieving excellence in teaching, scholarship, and professional service/community engagement in order to preserve and strengthen the vitality of the University.
-Academic promotion and tenure are awarded to faculty members making continuing contributions in these areas.
+It is essential that its faculty be dedicated to achieving excellence in teaching, scholarship, and service/professional community outreach and engagement in order to preserve and strengthen the vitality of the University.
+Academic promotion and tenure are awarded to faculty members making continuing contributions in these areas or other areas as stipulated in the letter of hire.
 While promotion and tenure determinations are separate and distinct, similar standards and procedures apply to both.
 The preservation of quality requires that all persons recommended clearly satisfy the general criteria presented herein.
 Fairness requires that these criteria be applied as uniformly as possible.

 The process of considering a faculty member for tenure must commence no later than the beginning of the sixth year of tenure-eligible employment and be completed before the end of the six-year probationary period.
-Determination of the maximum probationary period begins upon a faculty member's initial appointment to a tenure-eligible rank, calculated from September of the calendar year in which the appointment was made
+Determination of the maximum probationary period begins upon a faculty member's initial appointment to a tenure-eligible rank, calculated from September of the calendar year in which the appointment was made.
+If an appointment is made between September and December, the tenure probationary period begins the following September.

 - General Criteria

 The first step is an evaluation of teaching effectiveness.
-Only after an affirmative judgment as to teaching effectiveness has been made can serious consideration be given to an evaluation of scholarship and professional service/community engagement.
+Only after an affirmative judgment as to teaching effectiveness has been made can serious consideration be given to an evaluation of scholarship and service/professional community outreach and engagement.
 Unless determination is made that the candidate is an effective teacher – whether at the departmental or interdisciplinary level – promotion and tenure will not be granted.
 Please see this site for additional information regarding teaching.b.
 Scholarship

 Scholarship is a function that serves to advance the discipline or the state of the art.
 Scholarship productivity is measured by the scope, depth, relevance, and overall contribution of the individual’s scholarship program.
 The candidate may provide evidence of scholarly activities in a variety of mechanisms appropriate to the discipline and based on the initial appointment letter.
 Scholarship may take the form of traditional research or creative activities.
 Please follow the links for more information.c.
 Professional Service and Community Engagement

 Faculty members are expected to make professional contributions through service to the department, college, university, the discipline at large, and the community.
-Additional information regarding professional service and community engagement is provided at this site.
+Additional information regarding professional service and community engagement is provided at this site.d.
+Other

 - Standards for Academic Ranks

-Each basic academic unit and college or school may have requirements defined for each rank that exceed those of the University.
-The minimum University requirements for each academic rank are as follows.a.
+Each basic academic unit and college may have requirements defined for each rank that exceed those of the University.
+The minimum University requirements for each academic rank (OP 32.17) are as follows.a.
 Assistant Professor

-Appointment as assistant professor or promotion from the rank of instructor to assistant professor requires an ability to teach effectively and the terminal academic degree (or its equivalent) defined by the academic unit as appropriate for the position to be held by the candidate.
-Promise of growth in teaching, scholarship, and service is also necessary.b.
+Appointment as assistant professor requires an ability to teach effectively and the terminal academic degree (or its equivalent) defined by the academic unit as appropriate for the position to be held by the candidate as well as promise of growth in teaching and scholarship, research, and external funding that provides engagement of research with undergraduate and graduate students.b.
 Associate Professor

-Promotion from the rank of assistant professor to associate professor and a tenure decision at this level requires a demonstrated record of effectiveness as a teacher; a record of peer-reviewed publication and/or peer-reviewed creative activity which has contributed to the discipline or field of study, to the candidate’s intellectual and artistic development, and to the quality of the academic unit; a record of professional service/community engagement appropriate to the discipline, the academic unit and, where possible, the department, college, and/or university; and promise of growth in teaching and scholarship.c.
+Promotion to the rank of associate professor requires a demonstrated record of effectiveness as a teacher; a record of peer-reviewed publication and/or peer-reviewed creative activity which has contributed to the discipline or field of study, to the candidate’s intellectual and artistic development, and to the quality of the academic unit; a record of professional service/community engagement appropriate to the discipline, the academic unit and, where possible, the department, college, and/or university; and promise of growth in teaching and scholarship.c.
 Professor

-For promotion to the highest academic rank, or a tenure decision at this level, the candidate’s academic achievement and professional reputation should be superior and should have resulted in national recognition.
-This rank can be earned only by the faculty member who has demonstrated continued growth in, and has a cumulative record of, teaching effectiveness, substantial peer-reviewed publication and/or peer-reviewed creative activity, and professional contributions, service, and engagement.d.
+Promotion to the highest academic rank, the candidate’s academic achievement and professional reputation should be superior and should have resulted in national recognition.
+This rank can be earned only by the faculty member who has demonstrated sustained growth in, and has a cumulative record of, teaching effectiveness, substantial peer-reviewed publication and/or peer-reviewed creative activity, and professional contributions, service, and engagement.d.
 Appointment with tenure.

 The initial appointment of a professor or an associate professor with tenure must receive the recommendation of the Provost, received through designated university procedures for consideration of a faculty member for tenure.
 The president reviews the recommendation and, if he/she agrees, recommends the appointment with tenure to the Board of Regents.
-Only the Board of Regents may grant tenure (OP 32.17).e.
+Only the Board of Regents may grant tenure.e.
 Special Appointments

 (1).
 Faculty Members with Joint Appointments

 Faculty members holding a joint appointment in the College of Human Sciences at Texas Tech University are entitled to the privileges and responsibilities as specified in their letter of hire or other formal agreement between the faculty member and institution that details the nature of their appointment.
-Faculty in both tenure and non-tenure line positions shall fall under the promotion and tenure policies and procedures of the institution in which the majority appointment is maintained.
+Faculty members shall fall under the policies and procedures of the institution or department in which the majority appointment is maintained.

 At Texas Tech University it is not possible to hold different academic ranks in different units.
 Therefore, for faculty members who hold budgeted equal joint appointments in two academic units, the recommendation for promotion and/or tenure must be a joint submission of both units concerned, and the promotion and tenure recommendation shall be considered to be positive only if both units make positive recommendations.
 Recommendations must be processed according to the regular procedures of both units.
 It is incumbent upon the department chairpersons of both academic units to ensure initiations of the review process.

-If a faculty member holds less than a half-time appointment in one academic unit and more than a half in another academic unit, the recommendation will be made by the academic unit where the major responsibility lies.
+If a faculty member holds less than a half-time appointment in one academic unit and more than a half in another academic unit or an appointment at two different institutions, the recommendation will be made by the academic unit where the major responsibility lies.
 It is the primary academic unit’s responsibility to originate consideration and to inform the secondary unit of its intent.
 For these unequal joint appointments, recommendations must be processed according to the regular procedures of both academic units.
 However, while the secondary area must process the candidate according to its normal procedures, the outcome of its deliberation will be provided to the primary academic unit for information only.
 The primary unit shall take into consideration the secondary unit’s opinion and shall include it as part of the dossier.
 These specifications apply to all joint appointments whether or not the salary is divided by source.(2).
 Department Chairperson

 Faculty members holding full-time appointments which do not acquire tenure are: